American International School, Saigon

-The American International School Vietnam (AISVN) in Ho Chi Minh City (Saigon), Vietnam, was formed in 2006 with the purpose of providing an American education for Vietnamese students.
+The American International School Vietnam (AISVN), formerly American International School (AIS) in Ho Chi Minh City (Saigon), Vietnam, was formed in 2006 with the purpose of providing an American education for Vietnamese students.
 As of 2009, it enrolled roughly 900 students in grades K-12 of which 90% are Vietnamese.

 Curriculum

-American International School uses English as the medium of instruction.
-It offers the International Baccalaureate Diploma Program.
+American International School Vietnam used English as the medium of instruction.
+It offered the International Baccalaureate Diploma Program.